dericking01/asililooks/platform/plugins/fob-expected-delivery-date/README.md

 # FOB Expected Delivery Date

 This is a plugin for Botble CMS that adds expected delivery date functionality to products.
+It works for all Botble Ecommerce scripts.

 ## Requirements

-- Botble Core 7.3.0 or higher
+- Botble Core 7.5.0 or higher
-- PHP 8.1 or higher
+- PHP 8.2 or higher

 ## Installation